The choices on this tab vary a bit depending on which test you chose on the first tab.

 The options available in this section depend on which test you chose on the first tab.
 They can be useful to view the data with more depth, but none are essential to beginners, with the possible exception of the “Estimation Plot”.

-Graph differences (paired).
+•Graph differences (paired) or Graph log(ratios).
 The paired t test and Wilcoxon matched pairs test first compute the difference between the two values on each row.
-This option creates a table and graph showing this list of differences
+This option creates a table and graph showing this list of differences.
+When performing a ratio paired t test, this option allows for the creation of a graph of the log of the ratios of the paired values (note that the log of a ratio of two values is mathematically equivalent to the difference of the logs of the two values).

-Graph confidence interval of differences between means (Estimation Plot).
+•Graph confidence interval of differences between means (Estimation Plot).
 This option generates a graph that includes a scatterplot (or violin) of the original data.
 Additionally, this graph includes a third dataset plotting the difference between means and 95% CI (for an unpaired test), or the mean of differences and a 95% CI (for a paired test).
 Estimation plots are very useful for visually assessing the results of t tests.
 Read more about how to understand and use Estimation plots.
+Note that if a lognormal distribution is assumed, these options are slightly different.

 These four choices are not selected by default.
 The second choice (AIC) is for special purposes.
 The other three might be useful even to beginners.